john-dev/cloudhost/README.md

 # cloudhost

 cloudhost is either a clone from cloudapp or a proxy / data-storage build in php.
-The main difference is, you can host it on your own server completly appart from cloudapp or you can use it as a proxy until the file-upload starts.
+The main difference is, you can host it on your own server completely appart from cloudapp or you can use it as a proxy until the file-upload starts.
 You can use various cloudapp apps like the nativ os x client, fluffyapp, cloudette or clouddrop.

 Cloudhost supports anything cloudapp does (except their fancy web-interface, at least not yet).
 Even pusherapp to update changes on all your clients in realtime.